All our 3-Generation Testamentary Trust Wills contain Special Disability Trusts

 Centrelink Deprivation Rules for Special Disability Trusts

 For example, Anne (mum) wants to get Centrelink benefits.
-But the Centrelink’s benefits are means-tested.
-Anne has too much money.
-And, therefore, she cannot get the pension.
+But Centrelink benefits are means-tested.
+Anne has too much money, so she cannot get the pension.

 Anne has to ‘get rid of’ $700k before she is eligible for the pension.
 She hands $700k to one of her children.
-ALERT: she is still taken to have that $700k in her name.
-This is for the next 3 years.
+ALERT: She is still taken to have that $700k in her name.
+This is for the next three years.
 This is called the Centrelink deprivation gifting rules.
-In other words, it is 3 years before Anne is eligible to get the pension.
+In other words, it is three years before Anne is eligible for the pension.

 The gifting rules do not prevent Anne from making a gift to another person.
 There is no tax on gifts.
 And there is no tax when mum forgives a debt.
 Rather, the deprivation rules cap the amount that a gift reduces Anne’s assessable assets for means-testing.